Xavier Gold Rush and Gold Nuggets: Men's basketball

 Co-champions of the Southern Intercollegiate Athletic Conference at the time basketball was discontinued in 1959, Xavier had consistently turned out strong teams since the sport was organized on the campus, and the local university, in the early 1930s, producing a number of players for top professional teams, such as Nat "Sweetwater" Clifton of the Harlem Globetrotters.
-After the school-wide athletics hiatus, the men's basketball program returned to competitive play with the 1967-68 school year.
+The first 'official' basketball team began in the 1926-1927 season, located on the "Old Xavier" campus, compiling an 0-1-2 record, playing against Straight University and twice against New Orleans University.
+After the school-wide athletics hiatus during the 1960s, the men's basketball program returned to competitive play with the 1967-68 school year.
 As early as 1928, the team was referred to as the "Golden Rush" and/or "Gold Rush," and also referred to as the "Cagers."